I love meat. It tastes good, has easy to digest proteins, B vitamins, and iron.

-Whether you choose pre-shredded or block cheese is up to you, but you can still save buy buying in bulk, dividing it into smaller portions when you get home and freezing it.
+Whether you choose pre-shredded or block cheese is up to you, but you can still save by buying in bulk, dividing it into smaller portions when you get home, and freezing it.

-Flautas.
-Flautas are little rolls made with flour tortillas and filled with just about anything you want.
-Traditionally they are deep fried, but we like them just as well baked (plus it saves a money in oil).
+Flautas are little rolls made with homemade flour tortillas and filled with just about anything you want.
+Traditionally they are deep-fried, but we like them just as well baked (plus it saves money in oil).
 Sweet potato black bean flautas are my family’s favorite, but we sometimes will substitute 2 cups homemade refried beans for the sweet potatoes when they’re not in season.
-We also like to dip them in a sauce made with 2 teaspoons of taco seasoning mix with ½ cup each of plain Greek Yogurt and homemade salsa.
-Each flauta contains 12g protein.

 - 24 oz jar marinara sauce

 - 1/2 cup water